-Note: This API is applicable only for Perl-based usage.
-And also applicable for solaris zone, project, and aix wpar.
+Note: This API is not supported for Linux Docker containers.
+It is applicable only for Perl-based usage and for Solaris Zone, Project, and AIX WPAR.

 Input:

 \$psout - Process entry from the output of ps command as generated by API VCSAG BLD PSCOMM for the process that needs to be checked.